bwalia/webimpetus-src/devops/kubernetes/mariadb-ha-connection-guide.md

 ### Working Components
 - ✅ MariaDB Galera Cluster: 3 nodes running successfully
 - ✅ Database: `testCi4` created and accessible
-- ✅ User: `webimpetus` with ALL privileges on testCi4
+- ✅ User: `workerra-ci` with ALL privileges on testCi4
 - ⚠️ MaxScale: Running but not properly configured by the operator

 ### Known Issue